Justin Carbonneau

 Justin Carbonneau (born November 25, 2006) is a Canadian junior ice hockey player for the Blainville-Boisbriand Armada of the Quebec Maritimes Junior Hockey League (QMJHL) He was drafted 19th overall by the St. Louis Blues in the 2025 NHL entry draft.

 Playing career

 Carbonneau was drafted 20th overall by the Rouyn-Noranda Huskies in the 2022 QMJHL draft.
 He played two games for the Huskies before being traded to the Blainville-Boisbriand Armada.
 During the 2024–25 season, in his draft eligible year, he recorded 46 goals and 43 assists in 62 games.
 In three seasons in the QMJHL, he recorded 82 goals and 86 assists in 162 games.

 On June 27, 2025, he was drafted 19th overall by the St. Louis Blues in the 2025 NHL entry draft.

-On September 10, 2025, Carbonneau signed an entry-level contract with Blues.
+On September 10, 2025, he signed a three-year, two-way entry-level contract with the Blues.

 International play

 Carbonneau made his international debut for Canada White at the 2023 World U-17 Hockey Challenge where he recorded one assist in six games and won a gold medal.